 In a few weeks, the Las Vegas Convention Center "LOOP" will open.
 Everyone will hear about it.
-Could it supplement the I-5 bridge for transit?
-Let's find out.
+A tunnel provides the Las Vegas transit corridor.
+Not a monorail.
+Not Bus Rapid Transit.
+Not Light Rail on bridges.

-The "Loop" concept would NOT put the entire 6 lane I-5 freeway underground, with space for trucks, cars, bikes and pedestrians.
-It would NOT require a massive ventilation system.
-A new bridge can handle routine traffic.
+The "Loop" concept would NOT put the entire 6 lane I-5 freeway underground, with space for trucks, cars, bikes and pedestrians, with a massive electrical and ventilation system.
+The new I-5 bridge can handle routine traffic.

-A new 6 lane bridge, with bike and pedestrian space may make sense, although it will cost billions.
+A new bridge, with bike and pedestrian space, may make sense, although it will cost billions.
 But additional hundreds of millions for dedicated Light Rail or Bus Rapid Transit lanes does NOT make sense.
 Consider The Loop.